lijqhs/deeplearning-notes/README.md

 # Deep Learning Specialization Course Notes

-This is the notes I took while studying the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) course offered by [deeplearning.ai](https://www.deeplearning.ai/) on Coursera, mainly to track my learning progress and consolidate my understanding of the course, but also to organize the knowledge points and make it easy to check them at any time.
+This is the notes I took while studying the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) course offered by [deeplearning.ai](https://www.deeplearning.ai/) on Coursera.

 Introduction from the specialization page: